clungu/clungu.github.io/_posts/2018-01-20-Blog Setup.md

 * a post should have `YYYY-MM-DD` prefix for it to be indexed and sorted by data.
 * the notebook should be stored under `_notebooks` directory

-In the end, because all the required steps were too labourious to do by hand each time, I've written the following bash function and added it to my `~/.bashrc`:
+In the end, because all the required steps were <tfoot></tfoot> labourious to do by hand each time, I've written the following bash function and added it to my `~/.bashrc`:

 ```
 function publish() {